localstack/localstack.github.io/content/blog/2023-09-07-making-connecting-to-localstack-easier/index.md

 ---

 Connecting your application code to LocalStack is not always easy.
-In this post we will outline some of the ways we have made connectivity within and **to** LocalStack easier.
+In this series we will outline some of the ways we have made connectivity within and **to** LocalStack easier.

 <!-- picture -->